-Students seeking support services from Services for Students with Disabilities (SSD) on the basis of a previously diagnosed Autism Spectrum Disorder (ASD) must submit documentation that verifies their eligibility under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) and the ADA Amendments Act.
+Students seeking support services from Disability and Access (D&A) on the basis of a previously diagnosed Autism Spectrum Disorder (ASD) must submit documentation that verifies their eligibility under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) and the ADA Amendments Act.
 The documentation must describe a disabling condition, which is defined by the presence of substantial limitations in one or more major life activities.
 Merely submitting evidence of a diagnosis is not sufficient to warrant academic accommodations.
 Similarly, nonspecific diagnoses, such as “adjustment problems,” “emotional difficulties,” “poor communication,” and/or “test difficulty/anxiety” in and of themselves do not constitute a disability.
-The guidelines below are intended to allow SSD to determine eligibility for services and appropriate accommodations.
-SSD staff are available at (512) 471-6259 for consultation.
+The guidelines below are intended to allow D&A to determine eligibility for services and appropriate accommodations.
+D&A staff are available at (512) 471-6259 for consultation.
 A verification form is also available to provide guidance in the assessment process.
 A comprehensive report of any testing conducted (including test scores, if relevant) should be included with the verification form.

 1. DSM-5 or ICD Diagnosis (text and code), given based on a formal assessment of current psychological and health status, and a formal diagnosis of a disabling condition provided by a licensed treatment provider (e.g., psychiatrist, licensed clinical psychologist, licensed social worker, etc.) Licensed treatment provider should not be related to the individual being assessed.